trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

 TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES()
 +++++++++++++++++++++++++++++++++++++++++

-Macro used in Dependencies.cmake files to allow some upstream dependent packages to be missing.
+Allow listed packages to be missing (typically called in Package Dependencies.cmake files).

 Usage::

   TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES(<pack_1> <pack_2> ...)

-If the missing upstream SE package <pack_i> is optional, then the effect will be to simply ignore the missing package and remove it from the dependency list.
-However, if the missing upstream SE package <pack_i> is required, then in addition to ignoring the missing package, the current SE (sub)package will also ee hard disabled, i.e. ${PROJECT_NAME}_ENABLE_{CURRENT_PACKAGE}=OFF.
+If the missing upstream SE package ``<pack_i>`` is optional, then the effect will be to simply ignore the missing package and remove it from the dependency list for downstream SE packages that have an optional dependency on the missing upstream SE package.
+However, all downstream SE packages that have a required dependency on the missing upstream SE package will be hard disabled, i.e. ``${PROJECT_NAME}_ENABLE_{CURRENT_PACKAGE}=OFF``.

-This function is typically used in packages in external TriBITS repos that are depend on other packages in other exteral TriBITS repos that might be missing.
+This function is typically used for marking packages in external TriBITS repos where the repos might be missing.
+This allows the downstream repos and packages to still be enabled (assuming they don't have required dependencies on the missing packages) when one or more upstream repos are missing.

-NOTE: Using this function effectively turns off error checking for misspelled package names so it is important to only use it when it absolutely is needed.
+Using this function effectively turns off error checking for misspelled package names so it is important to only use it when it absolutely is needed.
+The typical place to call this macro is in the `<packageDir>/cmake/Dependencies.cmake`_ files for the packages who list dependencies on the possibility missing upstream SE package(s).
+Therefore, if a given package is not defined, this ``Dependencies.cmake`` file will not be processed and the error checking for the listed packages will not be turned off.
+Otherwise, this macro can also be called from any file processed at the top-level scope *before* the ``<packageDir>/cmake/Dependencies.cmake`` files are processed (see `Reduced Package Dependency Processing`_).
+For projects, likely the best place to call this macro is in the file `<projectDir>/cmake/ProjectDependenciesSetup.cmake`_.
+In this way, it will not turn off error checking in other projects where the given packages will always be required.

+NOTE: Currently, this macro just sets the non-cache local variables ``<pack_i>__ALLOW_MISSING_EXTERNAL_PACKAGE=TRUE``.
+Therefore this macro must be called from the top-level CMake project scope for it to have an effect.

 TRIBITS_CONFIGURE_FILE()
 ++++++++++++++++++++++++